colligant/colligant.github.io/aboutme.md

 ---
-layout: page
+layout: default
-title: Thomas Colligan
-subtitle: Computer Science // MSc candidate // University of Montana
-use-site-title: true
-bigimg:
-  - "/img/jumbo_elk.png": "Elk on Mount Jumbo"
 ---
 ## About
 Graduate student in computer science at the University of Montana.
 [BRIDGES](https://www.umt.edu/bridges/) trainee.
 This blog serves as a helpful place to share my research notes.
-Occasionally I'll post tutorials or examples of interesting projects that I'm working on [here](blog).
+Occasionally I'll post tutorials or examples of interesting projects that I'm working on.

 ****